mohitpai/journey-optimizer.en/help/using/configuration/lp-configuration.md

     ![](../assets/lp_prefix-and-subdomain.png)

+    >[!CAUTION]
+    >
+    >If you select a domain that was delegated to Adobe using the [CNAME method](delegate-subdomain.md#cname-subdomain-delegation), you must create the DNS record on your hosting platform.
+To generate the DNS record, the process is the same as when you configure a new landing page subdomain.
+Learn how in [this section](#lp-configure-new-subdomain).

-1. Click **[!UICONTROL Submit]**. <!--No further action required?-->
+1. Click **[!UICONTROL Submit]**.

 1. Once submitted, the subdomain displays in the list with the **[!UICONTROL Processing]** status.
-For more on subdomains' statuses, refer to [this section](access-subdomains.md).<!--Is it going through the same validation process as when delegating subdomains?
-Same statuses as well?-->
+For more on subdomains' statuses, refer to [this section](access-subdomains.md).<!--Same statuses?-->

     ![](../assets/lp_subdomain-processing.png)

     >[!NOTE]
     >
-    >Before being able to use that subdomain to send messages, you need to wait until Adobe performs the required checks, which can take up to 3 hours.
-Learn more in [this section](delegate-subdomain.md#subdomain-validation).<!--Do we need the validation step when using a domain that has already been delegated?-->
+    >Before being able to use that subdomain to send messages, you need to wait until Adobe performs the required checks, which can take up to 4 hours.<!--Learn more in [this section](delegate-subdomain.md#subdomain-validation).-->

 1. Once the checks are successful, the subdomain gets the **[!UICONTROL Success]** status.
 It is ready to be used to create landing page presets.

-    >[!NOTE]
-    >
-    >The subdomain will be marked as **[!UICONTROL Failed]** if you fail to create the validation record on your hosting solution.

 ### Configure a new subdomain {#lp-configure-new-subdomain}